 Full-face masks are equipped with built-in snorkels, which means there is no need to put in a mouthpiece.
 Traditional snorkels require you to fit something in your mouth, which can cause jaw fatigue during the dive.

 With traditional masks, any kind of facial expressions and movements can break the silicon shield and let water into your mask.
 This is not the case with full-face masks.
 They skirt the entire face, so there is a lot more freedom for expression without worrying about leaks.

-Though it might not seem like the case because you are using a mask to trap your entire face, the use of natural breathing and extended view in full-face masks actually is a lot less claustrophobic than traditional snorkels.
+Though it might not seem like the case because you are using a mask to trap your entire face, the use of natural breathing and extended view in full-face masks (like the Seaview 180 Degree V2) actually is a lot less claustrophobic than traditional snorkels.